LeAnhTuan289/E-Commerce-Customer-Churn-Prediction-Machine-Learning---Python/README.md

 [Out 17]:

-Silhouette Score: 0.32238739179773573 -> **too low**
+Silhouette Score: 0.32238739179773573 -> **low**

 ## 7️⃣ **Recommendation for Clustering**

 - **Gather more data on churned users**:
   - To improve the model, we can **collect additional data** on churned users, either by gathering real data from the business or by using our **supervised model to predict churn**.
-The predicted churn data can serve as ground truth for refining the clustering model.
+The predicted churn data can serve as a reference or a new feature for refining the clustering model.

 - **Run promotions for churned users**:
   - **Offer promotions** to all users identified as churned, and **track the results**.
 These insights can be used as **additional features** in future models, helping to enhance the accuracy and effectiveness of churn prediction over time.